discoverygarden/bcelndora/docs/devops.md

  - [aws cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)

 Your workstation must also be configured to access the containerprod account with read access the required secrets.
-DGI will provide you the account access.
+DGI will provide you with the account access.

 ## Adding the Node with Ansible

 First make sure you have added your ssh keys to the bastion and new node, and that you ssh you are only prompted for an mfa code.

+Clone https://github.com/discoverygarden/docker-dgi-proto and cd into `server-setup`

 To add the node to the cluster in ansible add the hostname under `[bceln_prod]` in `inventory/prod`.